Semi-inducibility of 4-vertex graphs: Individual cases

 The average number of embeddings that use a random vertex of the extremal graph $G$ is $\Obj[H]{n}\cdot 4/n$.
 Since we cannot increase $\Obj[H]{G}$ by replacing a vertex by a clone of another, every vertex $u$ is in at least $4\,\obj[H]{n}n^3+O(n^2)=(4\,\obj[H]{}+o(1))n^3$ embeddings.
 This implies by Claim~\ref{cl:p} that the vector $(y_0,y_1)$ (where $y_i:=|\Gamma(u)\cap V_i|/|V_i|$) is $o(1)$-close to $(0,1)$, $(1,0)$, or $(0,0)$.
 In the first two cases, the vertex $u$ belongs necessarily to respectively $V_0$ and~$V_1$ by the max-cut property.

 Define $V_2$ to be the set of those vertices $u\in V$ for which the last alternative holds (which is equivalent to $\deg(u)=o(n)$).
-The edit distance from $G$ to a complete partite graph is $\Omega(|V_2|\, n)$ (e.g.\ by considering the degrees of the vertices in $V_2$).
+The edit distance from $G$ to a complete partite graph is $\Omega(|V_2|\, n + |W|)$.
 Hence, by stability (that is, by Lemma~\ref{lm:H6Stab}), we have that $|V_2|=o(n)$.

 Let $V'_i:=V_i\setminus V_2$ for $i=0,1$.
 Define $W'$ to consist of the non-edges between $V'_0$ and $V'_1$, the edges inside $V'_0$ or $V'_1$ (so far these the same definitions same as for $W$) and the edges between $V'_0\cup V'_1$ and~$V_2$.
 By above, we have that the maximum degree $\Delta(W')=o(n)$.
 As the next step, we can show that $W'$ is in fact empty.